locml/novelpy-deps/README.md

 Source and Scripts required to build a binary distribution of PyGame Novel (NovelPy)

-There's only contains source only, you can get a prebuild modules using with pip with the command ```pip install [package]``` to had required packages.
+There's only contains only source for distributed, you can get prebuild modules using with pip with the command ```pip install [package]``` to had required packages.

-You can know how to build pygame in wiki page if you don't use pip, py2exe just ensure pefile, cachetools, future has installed
+You can know how to build pygame in wiki page if you don't use pip, all the other just build with setup.py normally, modules required other modules like py2exe, pygame build them at the end.